roryprimrose/ModelBuilder/README.md

 ### Execute order rules

 Generating random or pseudo-random data for a model dynamically is never going to be perfect.
 We can however provide better data when some context is available.
-ExecutionOrderRules help with this in that they define the order in which a property is assigned when the model is being created.
+ExecuteOrderRules help with this in that they define the order in which a property is assigned when the model is being created.

 For example, if a Person type exposes a Gender property then the FirstName property should ideally match that gender.
 The DefaultBuildStrategy supports this by defining that the GenderValueGenerator gets executed before the FirstNameValueGenerator which is executed before the StringValueGenerator.
 Another example of this is that the DefaultBuildStrategy defines the enum properties will be assigned before other property types because they tend to be reference data that might define how other properties are assigned.